 |Address||Constitution Ave and Ispahani Road, Diplomatic Enclave No. 1, Sector G-5/4 Islamabad / PO Box 1046, Islamabad, Pakistan.|

 |Telephone/Fax||+92 51 8355500 / +92 51 2820112|

-- First of all student when apply for Australian University when he/she receives a confirmation letter from your institute or from any other authority.
+- First of all, a student when applying for Australian University when he/she receives a confirmation letter from your institute or from any other authority.
 If you submit a letter of offer of visa then it will be granted only when the EcoE has been issued.
-For this you will need a student visa for whole time in Australia.
-For this one have to apply for student visa first from the Australian Embassy and level 1 students apply for visa online.
+For this, you will need a student visa for the whole time in Australia.
+For this one have to apply for student visa first from the Australian Embassy and level 1 students apply for a visa online.

 - The Australian visa allows students to work in Australia within the time period of visa and duration of course plus one month (28 days before the last day of class)

-- Age should be 16 for applying visa.
+- Age should be 16 for applying for a visa.

-- The visa of student is associated with certain terms and conditions which are listed below:
+- The visa of the student is associated with certain terms and conditions which are listed below:

 - The student visa is acceptable only if combined with accredited courses provided by some Australian schools and institutes and visa is associated with the confirmation of enrollment which recognizes the starting and ending dates of course.

 - One can combine multiple courses with the same visa like language course and a vocational course.

 - The minimum duration of a course is 12 weeks and the maximum is 50 weeks.